DSPN/google-compute-engine-dse/README.md

 # google-cloud-platform-dse

-cluster is a GCP template to deploy a DataStax Enterprise cluster running on GCP.
+The cluster folder contains a GCP template that will deploy DataStax Enterprise in an arbitrary number of data centers.

-sandbox is script and config files for a single node DataStax instance.
-This is intended to be deployed from the Google Marketplace.
+metadata.json is a metadata file for a marketplace deployment of that template.